sobusy0304/react-tutorial/README.md

 onChangeEvent - using usestate to handle the onchange event in the html <br/>
 ColorPicker - a real app to handle the hook and onchangeevent <br/>
 Updaterfunction - a function that using for setting anything into queue list which as c => c + 1 <br/>
+UpdateObjinState - using state to update the input with number and string <br/>